vankampen92/PROJECT_MOSQUITO_ALERT/README.md

 ### What is this repository for? ###

-* This repository sets up a number of dynamic models of consumer-resource interactions distributed across a network metatapopulation structure.
+* This repository sets up a number of mathematical models to understand the participation dynamics in the Mosquito Alert App and Project, on how participants help understand the mosquito dynamics and potential vector-borne disease risk across a network metatapopulation structure.
 Individual movement is implemented as a random walk betweeen connected patches.
 Both ODEs and Gillespie simulations are implemented.

 * Version: 0.0.0.999
 * [Learn Markdown](https://bitbucket.org/tutorials/markdowndemo)